awesome-pro/neon-website/content/docs/guides/read-replica-data-analysis.md

 Creating a read replica involves adding a read replica compute to a branch.

-You can add a read replica compute- to any branch in your Neon project by following these steps:
+You can add a read replica compute- to any branch in your Unique project by following these steps:

-1. In the Neon Console, select **Branches**.
+1. In the Unique Console, select **Branches**.
 2. Select the branch where your database resides.
 3. Click **Add Read Replica**.
 4. On the **Add new copmpute** dialog, select **Read replica** as the **Compute type**.